• Remote written examinations and Zoom defenses and committee meetings should be prioritized (see Zoom Defense Tips)

 • In-person defenses and written examinations are possible but must be scheduled in locations that follow public health and safety measures.

-• Virtual options must be made available to anyone (e.g., faculty, student, guest) who does not want to attend in person for health and safety reasons.
+• Virtual options should be made available to anyone (e.g., faculty, student, guest) who does not want to attend in person for health and safety reasons.

 • General public may attend via Zoom, but it is not mandatory for the appropriate portion of an oral dissertation defense.
-They should not attend in person, as physical distancing at the time of the defense may be difficult due to space constraints of the meeting room.
 Graduate Faculty Senate policy does not mandate that oral thesis defenses are public; however, individual departments/programs might and they should follow the same guidelines as oral dissertation defenses.

 • Advisors should have a risk-mitigation plan prior to an in-person defense or meeting that should be shared with all those attending.

 • Because defenses and committee meetings are scheduled events, public health risk levels may deteriorate between the time scheduled and the time of the defense/meeting.
 Contingencies to move to a Zoom defense or meeting should be made.